-Legacy has become that term used to conveniently play on the fears of a company that get define where its sunk costs rest, usually because they have lost track of what they expect of a system.
-Oddly enough, data entry is still more efficiently on green screens than GUI applications.
+Legacy has become that term used to conveniently play on the fears of a company that defines define where its sunk costs rest, usually because they have lost track of what they expect of a system.
+Oddly enough, data entry is still more efficient on green screens than GUI applications.
 Legacy systems are simply what you have when you get them.”

 This gets to a great point by KC Richards.